edev/sira/README.md

 ## Project status

-This project is in **initial development.** It is not yet functional and ready for use on any level whatsoever.
+This project is in **initial development.** It is not yet functional and is not ready for use on any level whatsoever.

 ## Why not use Ansible, Chef, Puppet, Salt, etc.?